FreedomIntelligence/ALLaVA/README.md

 ### Batch Inference
-Will be implemented soon!
+Not supported yet.
 For now, please use the `bot.chat()` API in `allava/serve/cli.py`  to perform generation.
 Don't forget to call `bot.clear_history()` after generation for each item in a dataset.
 An example code snippet is shown below:

 ```python
 bot = Chatbot(config)